nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-set-a-default-date-on-a-field-at-document-creation.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            Learn how to set a default date on a field at document creation using Nuxeo Studio's  event handlers  and  automation chains.
+        excerpt: "Learn how to set a default date on a field at document creation using Nuxeo Studio's  event handlers  and  automation chains."
         level: Advanced
         tool: 'Studio, Nuxeo CLI'
         topics: 'Layout, Event'